afterxleep/danielbernal.co/_posts/2024-06-21-cut-the-office-hours-bullshit.md

 author: Daniel

 ---
 Setting office hours is a pretentious practice from the nineteen-twenties.
 It’s an attempt to seem accessible while dictating when you can be bothered.
-Your team doesn’t operate on your clock, and your office hours are just another way to say your calendar is more important than them.
+Your team doesn’t operate on your clock, and your office hours are just another way to say your calendar is more important than them. <!--more-->

 Leadership is about being available and present, reaching out proactively, understanding your team’s pulse, and addressing issues not only when you want.